MicrosoftDocs/security/security-docs/zero-trust/azure-infrastructure-iaas.md

 - Name: Allow-App-Tier-to-Data-LB-Inbound
 - Description: Allows inbound access from the data tier load balancer to the app tier virtual machines.

-You'll notice after completion that there is a blue icon for informational alerts on the rule.
+You'll notice after completion that there's a blue icon for informational alerts on the rule.
 Clicking the rule gives the following message:

 - "Rules using application security groups may only be applied when the application security groups are associated with network interfaces on the same virtual network."